allain/servicify/README.md

 I'm intending it to support multiple-backends since each backend comes with trade-offs.

-Service requests are done using semver which supports having multiple versions of a service in deployment at the same time.
+Service requirements are done using semver which supports having multiple versions of a service in deployment at the same time.

 ## Installation